katawful/kreative/ReadMe.md

 For Linux for example, this would be: `/home/user/.local/share/nvim/kat/kreative/json/`.

 You can autogenerate the color files upon changes to your colorscheme file with the option `render` inside your 'opts' table.
 This will only render upon a change or missing color files, leading to seamless usage.

+# Changelog
+Versioning: `x.ya x11-color shape`

+`x` releases are breaking changes.
+Something is expect to not work when updating.
+`y` are feature updates.
+New features are added, but compatibility with existing usage is kept.
+Pure bug fixes that affect functionality add a letter to the end of the tag, starting at 'a'.

+Changes to `x` demands a new adjective and cat-breed for the version name, a change to `y` only changes the adjective.
+This is the same versioning scheme as my colorscheme kat.nvim.

+##### 1.0 Dark Orange Tetrahedron

+- First major release
+- kat.nvim feature parity
+- Auto render to JSON support
+- Comment style support
+- Seamless reloading of colorscheme changes during a session
+- Massive speed improvements when using rendered files

 # License
 My code in this project is licensed under GPLv3.
 There are external projects not under the GPLv3 license distributed with this repository, but a different compatible license.